Manual & Documentation

 When using bitKlavier as a plugin, choosing “Host Tempo” will enable bitKlavier to follow tempo changes of the host directly.

 The Nostalgic preparation is another way that the digital prepared piano looks beyond the on/off binary that a traditional acoustic piano key represents.
-One of bitKlavier’s core preparations, Nostalgic allows bitKlavier users to program notes that play in reverse when a key is lifted.
+One of bitKlavier’s core preparations, Nostalgic allows bitKlavier users to program notes that play in reverse when a key is lifted, or when a key is pressed with timing set by an attached Synchronic preparation.
 Alongside the Synchronic preparation, bitKlavier’s Nostalgic preparation provides a feature-rich set of parameters that control the volume, swell, and precise sound of the instrument after notes have already been played.

 To dive in, add a Nostalgic preparation to the Basic Piano – key command (n) – and connect it to the Keymap preparation.
 Double-click on the Nostalgic preparation to open the settings panel.
-A brief overview of the parameters, moving clockwise from the upper-right:
+A brief overview of the parameters, moving through the windows:

 Note Length Multiplier - takes value of note duration and multiplies it.
 A whole note at 60bpm will have a value of 4 seconds: With multiplier at 2.0, Nostalgic response will be 8 seconds.